astro-informatics/s2ball/README.rst

 `S2BALL` is a JAX package which provides support for automatically differentiable and greatly accelerated generalized Fourier transforms on the sphere, rotation group, and ball.
-Furthermore, we support extremely efficient and differentiable Wigner-Laguerre wavelets, *i.e.* the directional ball, which can be up to 50,000 times faster than their ``C`` counterparts which are discussed in related works by `Leistedt & McEwen 2012
+Furthermore, we support extremely efficient and differentiable Wigner-Laguerre wavelets which can be up to 50,000 times faster than their ``C`` counterparts, discussed in related works by `Leistedt & McEwen 2012
 <https://arxiv.org/pdf/1205.0792.pdf>`_ and `Price & McEwen 2021 <https://arxiv.org/pdf/2105.05518.pdf>`_.

 Note that the underlying generalized Fourier transforms are, barring implementation optimizations,